ShelleyGaretkaenbyBridgetElliot+copy.jpg

 “Your father has a friend …”

-Ann Patchett’s new book The Dutch House opens memorably: The first time our father brought Andrea to the Dutch House, Sandy, our housekeeper, came to my sister’s room and told us to come downstairs.
+Ann Patchett’s book The Dutch House opens memorably: The first time our father brought Andrea to the Dutch House, Sandy, our housekeeper, came to my sister’s room and told us to come downstairs.
 “Your father has a friend he wants you to meet.”

 And a few sentences on, “Our father didn’t have friends, at least not the kind who came to the house late on a Saturday afternoon.”